Ashley Clarke: Personal life

 Clarke was twice married.
 His first marriage was to an American, Virginia Bell, in 1937.
 Her father was an American diplomat and her maternal grandfather was the British Brigadier General Sir Herbert Conyers Surtees.
 Her older sister Evangeline, was married to David K. E. Bruce, the U.S. Ambassador to France, the Federal Republic of Germany, and the United Kingdom.
-Virginia and Ashley divorced in 1960.
+Virginia and Clarke divorced in 1960.

 In 1962 he married Frances Molyneux, daughter of John Molyneux of Stourbridge, Worcestershire, Clarke's birthplace.
 There were no children of either marriage.
 Lady Clarke was co-founder, vice-chairman, and later co-president, of the Venice in Peril Fund.
 She was awarded the OBE in 1984 and raised to CBE in the Queen's Birthday Honours of 2000 – she was invested with the latter award in Rome during the Queen's state visit to Italy in October 2000.
 She too received the freedom of the city of Venice, in 1996.

 Clarke died on 20 January 1994.
-His ashes were taken to Venice and on 26 February were ceremonially carried in a sixteen-oar boat, through thick fog, the length of the Grand Canal and across the lagoon to the funerary island of San Michele, where they were buried in the protestant cemetery.
+His ashes were taken to Venice and on 26 February were ceremonially carried in a sixteen-oar boat, through thick fog, the length of the Grand Canal and across the lagoon to the funerary island of San Michele, where they were buried in the Protestant cemetery.